Procedural criminal cyberlaw

 • Substantive criminal law (the laws that cybercriminals violate and could be charged with, if identified and apprehended)

-• Procedural criminal law (the process of investigating and prosecuting cybercriminals)
+• Procedural criminal law (the laws for the process of investigating and prosecuting cybercriminals)

 This article focuses on the procedure.